flowerLoader/CoaWTypes/README.md

 # CoaWTypes
-Type definitions for Creator of Another World
+Game Types for Creator of Another World